wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/labs/01-hello-graphics.md

 - **3 points.** Submission produces the desired output in the manner specified by the assignment.
 Code is clearly organized with comments describing what different components of the code (e.g., methods) do.

-- **2 points.** Submission produces more-or-less the desired output, but diverges from the program description in the assignment.
-Code is not clearly organized and/or lacking comments.
+- **2 points.** Submission produces more-or-less the desired output, but may diverge from the program description in the assignment.
+Code is not clearly organized and/or lacking helpful comments.

 - **1 point.** Submission compiles, but does not produce the desired output.
 Code is confusingly written without useful comments.